Emcc13/MendingTools/src/main/resources/README.md

         - suggestcommand -> click event, open chat and suggest command
         - clipboard -> copy to clipboard
         - openurl -> click event, open url

+### LanguageConf

+- prefix: Prefix for chat messages
+- noPermission: command executed without permission
+- error:
+    - db: problem with the database
+    - noSuchTool: tool with given id does not exist
+    - hasNoTools: player has no tools to show
+    - noSuchEnchantment: minecraft has no enchantment with given name
+    - notPlayed: player has not played on the server yet
+    - loadOfflinePlayer: failed to load offline player
+    - loadBlueprint: blueprint of given tool could not be found in the blueprints config
+    - notEnoughMoney: cannot restore / upgrade tool because the player has not enough money
+    - removingItem: failed to remove item from players inventory
+    - targetLevelBelow: requested to 'upgrade' enchantment, but given level is below current level
+- hint: command hints
+- text:
+    - nextBook: text to switch to next book (clickable)
+    - player: label where the player name is placed
+    - broken: short text to label that the item is broken
+    - intact: short text to label that the item is intact
+    - restore: short text to restore tool (clickable)
+    - noTools: (longer) text shown when a player has no tools
+    - repairs: short text to label how often a tool has been repaired
+    - mendingToolID: short text to label die tool ID
+    - blueprintID: short text to label the blueprint ID

+### BookButton

+- upgrade:
+    - command: chat message with clickable option to run a command
+    - confirm: confirm command with arguments to send confirm message

 ## Blueprint Config